All Episodes

 With reporters.

-Get this, alright?
+Get this, all right?

+Drudge report for October 17th at 2307 E.T.
 Clinton golfs alone in rain and dark.

-President Clinton played a full 18 holes of golf on Sunday evening, all by himself, in the rain.
+President Clinton played a full 18 holes of golf on Sunday evening, all by himself in the rain.

 Clinton completed a full round in pitch dark at a deserted Army-Navy country club in Arlington, Virginia, in a development one Clinton insider called odd.